 We calculate the cost of curtailments at the point of exit, with interest applied to the accounting date accounted for separately.

-Over the year, we understand that six former employees became entitled to unreduced early retirement benefits.
+Over the year, we understand no employees were permitted by the Employer to take unreduced early retirement that they would not otherwise have been entitled to.